PrateekAgarwal20/coin-bots/README.md

   - don't actually put in orders, but track the exchanges
   - "make trades", which means change account balances
   - take transaction fees into account
+- #### Strategy Ideas
+  - Follow trading volumes in other exchanges for certain coins and see if Poloniex volume spikes before GDAX.
+If so, use Poloniex trading as a predictor for GDAX spikes.
+  - Invest in ICOs, sell after a certain percentage is made
+  - Buy when there's a hammer, sell when there's a shadow

+- #### News
+  - deepdotweb.com, Coindesk
+  - bitcointalk.org for ICOs
+  - Coin adoptions in dark web
+- #### Tools
+  - tradingview.com